openstack/swift/doc/source/howto_installmultinode.rst

 power, even geography).
 The ring guarantees that every replica is stored in a separate zone.
 For more information about the ring and zones, see: :doc:`The Rings <overview_ring>`.

-As your object store grows you may need to add additional Proxy servers for performance which is described in :ref:`add-proxy-server`.
+To increase reliability, you may want to add additional Proxy servers for performance which is described in :ref:`add-proxy-server`.

 Network Setup Notes
 -------------------